 - be lord over thy brethren, and let thy mother’s sons bow down to thee:

 - cursed be every one that curseth thee, and blessed be he that blesseth thee.
-(Gen 27:26-29)
+(Genesis 27:11-29)

-We also don’t always recognize that Jacob was functioning as a Melchizedek, but it is because he was the greater world-wide priest-king, the Melchizedek, that Jacob was in a position to bless the Egyptian-only Pharaoh.
+We also don’t always recognize that Jacob was functioning as a Melchizedek, but it is because he was the greater world-wide priest-king, the Melchizedek, that humble Jacob was in a position to bless the Egyptian Pharaoh despite Pharaoh’s exalted position.

 “And Joseph brought in Jacob his father, and set him before Pharaoh: and Jacob blessed Pharaoh.”
-(Gen 47:7)
+(Genesis 47:7)

 But by now we should recognize the current Melchizedek of the whole earth when we see him in action.

 “Now Israel loved [identified with] Joseph more than all his children, because he was the son of his [maturity, wisdom] old age: and he made him a coat of many colours.
-And when his brethren saw that their father loved / felt one with him more than all his brethren [i.e. as Isaac had when he made Esau his heir] they hated / repudiated unity with him, and could not speak peaceably unto him.
+And when his brethren saw that their father loved / felt one with him more than all his brethren [i.e. as the LORD God had when he made Jacob his heir over Esau] they hated / repudiated identity with him.”
+(Genesis 37)

 “God…hath made me a father to Pharaoh, and lord of all his house, and a ruler throughout all the land of Egypt.”
 (Genesis 45:8)